 'For any stains and embedded dirt, how these are dealt with can depend on the type of rug fiber.
 A starting point is to check your product’s care label or follow cleaning guides for certain material types,' continues Daniel Prendergast.

-Below, we bring you expert tips on cleaning a rug, whatever its material, location or size.
+Below, we bring you expert tips on cleaning a rug, whatever its material or size and whether you’re caring for it as part of cleaning a living room or in any other location.

 1. Get the right rug cleaning kit